Y0Coss/docs-fork/pages/web_cloud/managed_hosting/01-managed-wordpress-getting-started/guide.en-gb.md

 - **Automatic WordPress installation** as soon as you place your order.
 - **Managed infrastructure**: maintenance, patches, software updates, and security handled by OVHcloud.
-- **Guaranteed performance**: integrated WordPress cache, hosting on a dedicated infrastructure, and continuous monitoring.
+- **Guaranteed performance**: integrated WordPress cache, optimised infrastructure hosting and continuous monitoring.
-- **Built-in scalability**: possibility to upgrade or add resources (Boost, staging, clone) according to your needs.
+- **Built-in scalability**: monitor usage in real time across key metrics (storage, traffic, site count), and scale effortlessly as your needs evolve.
-- **Full compatibility**: access via the OVHcloud Control Panel and the public API, allowing integration into your existing workflows.
+- **Full compatibility**: access via the OVHcloud Control Panel, allowing integration into your existing workflows.

 #### A phased approach